CP Violation in Rare Lepton-Number-Violating $W$ Decays at the LHC: Summary Discussion

 \section{Summary \& Discussion}

-To recap, in the neutrino minimal standard model ($\nu$MSM), three right-handed (sterile) neutrinos are added to the SM.
-The seesaw mechanism produces three ultralight neutrinos and three heavy neutrinos $N_i$.
-The lightest of these, $N_3$, is a candidate for dark matter.
-The heavier neutrinos, $N_1$ and $N_2$, are nearly degenerate and can lead to leptogenesis through CP-violating lepton-number-violating processes involving the decays of the neutrinos or neutrino oscillations.
+Two subjects whose explanation requires physics beyond the SM are neutrino masses and the baryon asymmetry of the universe.
+The standard method for generating tiny neutrino masses is the seesaw mechanism, in which one introduces three right-handed neutrinos $N_i$.
+As for the baryon asymmetry, leptogenesis is often used: CP-violating, lepton-number-violating processes produce a lepton asymmetry, and this is converted into a baryon asymmetry through sphaleron processes.
+Models that combine these two ideas often involve a quasi-degenerate pair of heavy neutrinos $N_1$ and $N_2$; leptogenesis arises through the CP-violating decays of these heavy neutrinos.

-The masses of $N_{1,2}$ can be small, $O({\rm GeV})$, and this has led to suggestions to look for CP-violating LNV effects in decays of light mesons or $\tau$ leptons.
+Here, an intriguing aspect is that the masses of $N_{1,2}$ can be small, $O({\rm GeV})$.
+This has led to suggestions to look for CP-violating LNV effects in decays of light mesons or $\tau$ leptons.
 These processes all involve the exchange of a virtual $W$.
 However, one can also consider CP-violating LNV decays of real $W$s at the LHC.
-Indeed, searches for LNV at the LHC use the decay $W^\pm \to \ell_1^\pm \ell_2^\pm (f'{\bar f})^\mp$ ($f' {\bar f} = q' {\bar q}$ or $\ell_3^+ \nu_{\ell_3}$).
+Indeed, searches for LNV at the LHC use the decay $W^\pm \to \ell_1^\pm \ell_2^\pm (q'{\bar q})^\mp$.
 In this paper, we have examined the prospects for measuring CP violation in such decays at the LHC.